RichardLitt/awesome-fantasy/README.md

  * [A Dance with Dragons](http://www.goodreads.com/book/show/10664113-a-dance-with-dragons) :fire:
  * [Winds of Winter](http://www.goodreads.com/book/show/12111823-the-winds-of-winter) _forthcoming_

-> Summers span decades.
+> "Summers span decades.
 Winter can last a lifetime.
 And the struggle for the Iron Throne has begun.
 >
 > As Warden of the north, Lord Eddard Stark counts it a curse when King Robert bestows on him the office of the Hand.
 His honour weighs him down at court where a true man does what he will, not what he must … and a dead enemy is a thing of beauty.
 >
 > The old gods have no power in the south, Stark’s family is split and there is treachery at court.
 Worse, the vengeance-mad heir of the deposed Dragon King has grown to maturity in exile in the Free Cities.
-He claims the Iron Throne.
+He claims the Iron Throne."

 #### [The Book of the New Sun](https://www.goodreads.com/series/41474-the-book-of-the-new-sun) *by [Gene Wolfe](https://en.wikipedia.org/wiki/Gene_Wolfe)* [4.1] :star2: